FPPGroup/CodonBERT/README.md

 # CodonBERT

 This is the code for the article _CodonBert: a BERT-based architecture tailored for codon optimization using the cross-attention mechanism_.
+CodonBERT is a flexible deep-learning model for codon optimization, which is inspired by ProteinBERT (Brandes et al., 2022).
+We made crucial modifications to build the CodonBERT.
+As for architecutre, (1) the right-side network was rebuilt to match the encoder on the left-side; (2) codon tokens are now used as both keys and values in the cross-attention mechanism, while the protein sequence serves as the query.
+In this way, CodonBERT learns codon usage preferences and contextual combination preferences via randomly masked codon tokens.

+CodonBERT requires amino acid sequences in FASTA format as input, and predicted the optimizaed codon sequences.
+Four trained models based on high-TPM data (with various proporations of JCAT-optimized sequences) are provided in this repository.
+The users can directly use `predict.py` to conduct codon optimization.
+Notably, we provided the `train.py` for developers to train a cusom model on specific data.
+In current version, the hyperparameters of model can only be modified in the source code.
+The graphic user interface is under developing till Apr.
+2024.
+In the meantime, we're processing the tissue-specific data to realize a tissue-speific optimization tool.

+[figure]

 ## Table of Contents